Academics and learning

-All courses for the fall semester are required to be developed within Canvas.
+All courses for the 2020-2021 academic year are required to be developed within Canvas.
 To support faculty in developing online, blended, and in-person courses, the Center for Excellence in Learning and Teaching (CELT) provides the ISU course template through Online Course Essentials.
-Individuals, as well as entire departments, can sign up for training.
 Consistent use of this template across campus will improve the overall experience for students and ensure that best practices for online teaching are implemented in all of our courses.

 Absence due to illness and back-up instructors

 Faculty who are ill are never expected to work.
 University policy provides sick leave accrual for all employees, and sick leave should be used for those day(s) when a faculty or staff member is unable to work due to illness.

-Department chairs, in communication and coordination with faculty, should identify back-up instructors and prepare continuity plans in the event of a significant outbreak in the fall.
+Department chairs, in communication and coordination with faculty, should identify back-up instructors and prepare continuity plans in the event of a significant outbreak.
 By doing so, departments can facilitate substituting instructors for a course should that become necessary.

 The Office of the Vice President for Research has been working since the beginning of the COVID-19 pandemic to maintain research continuity, and to ensure essential projects may continue.
 Thanks to VPR efforts, there has not been a significant slowing or curtailment of research to date.
-Fall 2020 guidance for research spaces and activities is below.
+Guidance for research spaces and activities is below.

 Research laboratory spaces should follow return-to-work plans that were outlined with scheduling time in research spaces to maintain physical distancing.

 - Research service facilities: Continue to drop samples off for analysis; animal facilities continue to operate as in the summer

-- Shared equipment spaces: Use the scheduling tool to maintain density similar to that in individual group lab spaces, maintaining a 6 ft distance.
+- Shared equipment spaces: Use the scheduling tool to maintain density similar to that in individual group lab spaces, maintaining a 6-foot distance.
 Clean/disinfect spaces and equipment before and after use.
 Post guidelines and safety expectations.